willymcallister/willymcallister.github.io/_articles/rms.md

 comments: true
 ---

-In electronics, RMS is how we compare the power of an AC wave form to the power of a DC waveform (a steady level).
-Usually RMS is used for sine waves, but the idea works for any repetitive wave form.
+We want to compare the power of an AC wave form to the power of a DC waveform (a steady level).
+This is done with a special kind of unit referred to as RMS.

 RMS is short for *root mean square*, which is short for "the square root of the average (mean) of some quantity squared".
 (Whew!
 We'll stick with the name RMS.)

+Usually RMS is used for sine waves, but the idea works for any repetitive wave form.

 Written by Willy McAllister.